 - No other information is disclosed without the written permission of the student.
 Students seeking transfer admission to another institution, admission to graduate programs, or who expect reference requests from prospective employers to be received by the Office of Student Affairs may wish to authorize the release of specific information.

 - Record of disciplinary probation is not disclosed to any source outside the College, without written consent of the student, except to parents and guardians.
-Suspension and expulsion, because they interrupt a student’s enrollment, are recorded at the Registrar’s Office and become part of the student’s educational record, from which transcripts are made.
-The circumstances surrounding judicial/student conduct action are not released without a student’s written permission except to parents and guardians, and except to the complainant in cases of violence, rape/sodomy, sexual misconduct, and sexual harassment.
+When the sanction of expulsion (permanent dismissal) is rendered, this is recorded on a student's academic transcript.
+The circumstances surrounding judicial/student conduct action are not released without a student's written permission except to parents and guardians and except to the complainant in cases of violence, sexual assault, sexual misconduct, and sexual harassment.

 - After a student graduates, his/her personnel record is purged of all reports, correspondence, and forms, and these are destroyed.